Left: Amy circa, 1978

 Height and Weight: 4’0″ and 52 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Brown eyes
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Brown eyes

 Clothing/Jewelry Description: A sweater, a red/blue vest, and a pair of striped jeans